waveform80/blinkenxmas/docs/api.rst

 I'm afraid the Pico-side code is (currently) largely undocumented.
-However, it is much simpler, and if you can understand the Pi-side of the code you'll easily handle the Pico side!
+However, it is much simpler, and if you can understand the Pi-side of the code you'll easily handle the Pico side.